kisti-future/Bio-Trend-Analysis/README.md

-# GridaBio Series for Bio-Trend-Analysis
+# Bio-Trend-Analysis with GridaBio Series

 ## GridaBio Series is a biomedical information search tool series developed by KISTI.
 Currently, two information search tools, GridaMed and GridaClinical, have been released.